splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-linux.rst

 - If you installed the package with the installer script and specified the ``--deployment-environment VALUE`` when you ran the script, the ``deployment.environment=VALUE`` resource attribute is automatically added to the configuration file.

 - The ``/etc/ld.so.preload`` file is automatically created or updated with the default path to the installed instrumentation library.
 If necessary, custom library paths can be manually added to this file.

+**Advanced configuration**

+More advanced configuration options like correlating traces and logs and enabling custom sampling are available by :ref:`configuring the Java agent<advanced-java-otel-configuration>`.

 .. _upgrade-the-package: